M.A.(Sanskrit)

 Pedagogy

 Main purpose of M.A.
 Sanskrit programme is to cultivate the ability amongst the students to read and understand the original Sanskrit texts and their commentaries.
-Sanskrit has very wide range of topics.
+Sanskrit literature includes a wide range of topics.
 Vyakarana specialization helps the students to understand the precise and scientific framework of this ancient language.
 Darshana specialization helps the students to develop insights in the schools of Indian Philosophy.
+Sahitya specialization allows the students to understand ancient theories in poetics and their application.
 Teachers mainly adopt the constructivist approach of pedagogy by which students can participate in the process of understanding and not just passively receive the information.
 This approach helps to develop critical thinking amongst the students.

 Curriculum